No Products in the Cart

 Weighted blankets are not just ordinary bedding items; they have gained recognition and recommendations from occupational therapists.
 The deep pressure they provide mimics the sensation of a warm hug, effectively soothing the nervous system.
 This can lead to a reduction in cortisol, the stress hormone, and an increase in serotonin and dopamine, the "happy hormones."
 The result is improved mood and emotional well-being, making them ideal for use during relaxation and sleep.

 Weighted blankets have shown promise in helping individuals with various conditions.
-For children with ADHD or autism, these blankets can provide a sense of security and stability, helping them stay in bed and fall asleep quickly.
+For children with ADHD or autism, weighted blankets can provide a sense of security and stability, helping them stay in bed and fall asleep quickly.

 Osteoarthritis, a condition characterized by joint pain and stiffness, can be eased by using a weighted blanket.
 These blankets offer consistent, gentle pressure, providing the patient with the comfort of a soothing, supportive hug.
 This pressure helps reduce discomfort and joint pain associated with osteoarthritis.

 Medical procedures often make people nervous, and using weighted blankets seems to help calm them down.
-A study in 2016 tried this with people getting their wisdom teeth removed and found that those with weighted blankets felt less anxious.
+A study in 2016 tried this with people getting their wisdom teeth removed and found that those who used weighted blankets felt less anxious.
 They did a similar study with teenagers having a molar extraction and got similar results.

 Individuals living with chronic pain can find relief and comfort with the use of weighted blankets.
 These blankets offer consistent, deep pressure touch that can alleviate the discomfort associated with chronic pain conditions.
 By easing muscle tension and reducing pain, weighted blankets contribute to pain management.
 They also help improve sleep, which is vital for individuals dealing with chronic pain, as restful sleep plays a significant role in effective pain management.